-We divided the rest of the study into three rounds, which we call \textbf{Round 1 (NoPrivacy):} \textit{IoT application design without any guidance to consider privacy or reference to the PbD guidelines}, \textbf{Round 2 (WithPrivacy):} \textit{IoT application design without privacy guidelines but guidance to consider privacy}, \textbf{Round 3 (WithPbDGuidelines):} \textit{IoT applications design with privacy guidelines}.
-However, this segmentation was only used to structure the discussions and observations and none of them were formally acknowledged or identified during the interviews.
+We divided the rest of the study into three rounds, first with no guidance to consider privacy or reference to the PbD framework (Round 1), then with a prompt to consider privacy requirements for the use cases but no reference to the PbD framework (Round 2), and finally using the PbD framework (Round 3).
+However, this segmentation was only used to structure the discussions and observations and none of the rounds were formally acknowledged or identified during the sessions.

-\textbf{Round 1:} It is important to note that we only informed the participants that this is an IoT application design study, without making any reference to privacy.
-By doing so, we expected them to be unbiased and follow the steps they would have naturally followed in designing an IoT application.
+\textbf{Round 1 (NoPrivacy) -} \textit{IoT application design without any guidance to consider privacy or reference to the PbD guidelines}: It is important to note that we informed the participants that this is an IoT application design study, without making any reference to privacy.
+This was done with the expectation that participants would be unbiased and follow their natural process for designing an IoT application.
 We gave them separate A4 sheets to draw their IoT application designs with respect to each use case.
-They were briefed about the notations they could use, but we did not restrict them to any particular notation as long as their designs are understandable and clearly annotated.
+They were briefed about the notations they could use, but we did not restrict them to any particular notation as long as their designs were understandable and clearly annotated.

-Next, the participants and they were asked to design IoT applications to satisfy the requirements of each the scenarios presented in Section \ref{sec:Motivation}.
+The participants were asked to design IoT applications to satisfy the requirements of each the scenarios presented in Section \ref{sec:Motivation}.
 Initially the participants worked from the summary descriptions provided in this paper but the PI was prepared to provide more detailed information, similar to that presented in Section \ref{sec:example} if the participant explicitly asked any related questions.
-We designed the study to simulate a conversation between a software engineer and a problem owner where the engineer is trying to elaborate the requirements and design the architecture of the IoT application.
+We designed the study to simulate a conversation between a software engineer and a problem owner, where the engineer is trying to elaborate the requirements and design the architecture of the IoT application.